 If usage rights is enabled in your course, you have to set a usage right (copyright) for each file you upload to your course.
 Usage rights must be assigned to files before files can be published to the course.
 If a file or multiple files are located in a folder, you can set usage rights through folders.

-Note: Usage Rights is currently a course opt-in feature.
-To enable usage rights, learn how to manage feature options in the course features lesson.
+Note: Managing course file usage rights is a course setting.
+To manage usage rights, learn how to set course details.

 Manage Usage Rights

 Click the line item for the file .
 Click the Options icon and the Manage Usage Rights link .
 You can also click the file's warning icon , or the Files toolbar Manage Usage Rights link .

 Select Usage Right